Portable Targeted Sampling Framework Using LLVM: Evaluation

 Table~\ref{tab:system-configuration} presents the detailed configurations of the real hardware used in our evaluation.
 For the simulation models, we employ a basic generic functional model using the ATOMIC CPU in gem5, running a guest Ubuntu~24.04 environment, to perform interval analysis on both x86 and Arm architectures.

-We evaluate Nugget using the SPEC2017 benchmark suite, the NPB benchmark suite, and the LSMS benchmark, covering a wide range of realistic workloads as summarized in Table~\ref{tab:benchmark-suites}.
+We evaluate Nugget using the SPEC CPU~2017 benchmark suite, the NAS Parallel Benchmarks (NPB) suite~\cite{npb}, and the LSMS benchmark~\cite{LSMS}, covering a wide range of realistic workloads as summarized in Table~\ref{tab:benchmark-suites}.

+We use the ``-O2'' optimization level for the compilation.
 The input chosen for each benchmark is too large to be simulated in feasible time (except for NPB class ``A'').

-For SPEC2017, we use the reference input sizes, which require between 198 billion and 9{,}897 billion instructions.
+For SPEC~CPU2017, we use the reference input sizes, which require between 198 billion and 9{,}897 billion instructions.
 For NPB, we use class ``C'' and ``D'' inputs, with class ``C'' requiring between 24 billion and 2{,}714 billion instructions and class ``D'' ranging from 1{,}217 billion to 37{,}533 billion instructions.
 For LSMS, we use the Fe input, which requires between 28{,}484 billion and 198{,}885 billion instructions (one binary per ISA).